 Yes, Luminos Labs is a Premium Partner of Episerver’s (with 9 years of partnership under our belt!), but we truly believe they’ve always had an answer to the above questions – and more – throughout their history of technology acquisitions.

 For example, Episerver and Ektron merged nearly 4 years ago.
 Since then, Episerver has remained as their core offering.
 They still have continuing support for Ektron customers not ready to make the move.
-Obviously over time, they’re hoping to have those legacy customers make the transition over to Episerver.
+Obviously, over time, they’re hoping to have those legacy customers make the transition over to Episerver.
 However, they recognize that continuing to support those customers creates a healthy ecosystem of clients at various levels.
-In addition to this acquisition, Episerver has strengthened their portfolio by acquiring both Optivo and Peerius in 2016.
+In addition to this acquisition, Episerver has strengthened its portfolio by acquiring both Optivo and Peerius in 2016.

 What isn’t scary about this acquisition path is that Episerver looks for tools to strengthen their feature and functionality sets, without disrupting the entire marketplace.
 Episerver took the time to integrate these tools into a single suite of products with a seamless user interface.
 In contrast, certain technology behemoths will have multiple licensing contracts and differing levels of support available for each solution.